 The EIS will include a summary of the changes that have been made to the project since originally proposed, including the benefits of these changes to the environment, Indigenous groups, and the public.

 The EIS will include a schedule including time of year, frequency, and duration for all project activities.

 The information will include a description of:

 3.2.1.
-Site preparation and construction
+Drilling and testing activities